-- General Obligation Bonds of the District shall be repaid from voter-approved property taxes on property within the jurisdiction of the District. - Certificates of Participation of the District shall be repaid from net revenues, as defined in the Indenture. - Revenue Bonds of the District shall be repaid from net revenues, as defined in the Indenture. - Assessment Bonds of the District shall be repaid levies or charges collected within an assessment district formed by the District pursuant to the Municipal Improvement Act of 1913. - Special Tax Bonds of the District shall be payable from net special taxes collected in applicable taxing jurisdiction as a result of the levy of special taxes.
+- General Obligation Bonds of the District shall be repaid from voter-approved property taxes on property within the jurisdiction of the District. - Certificates of Participation of the District shall be repaid from net revenues, as defined in the appropriate governing documents. - Revenue Bonds of the District shall be repaid from net revenues, as defined in the appropriate governing documents. - Assessment Bonds of the District shall be repaid from levies or charges collected within an assessment district formed by the District pursuant to the Municipal Improvement Act of 1913. - Special Tax Bonds (Mello-Roos Bonds) shall be payable from net special taxes collected in applicable taxing jurisdiction as a result of the levy of special taxes.

-Maturity - The District may issue tax-exempt debt with an average life no greater than or equal to the 125% average life of the assets being financed.
+Maturity - The District may issue tax-exempt debt with an average life no greater than or equal to the 100% of the useful life of the assets being financed.
 The final maturity of the debt should be no longer than 40 years.
 Factors to be considered when determining the final maturity of debt include: the average useful life of the assets being financed, relative level of interest rates, intergenerational equity and the year-to-year differential in interest rates.